 A basic college algebra course.
 Topics include a review of basic algebraic operations, functions and graphs, systems of equations and problem solving, exponents and radical, quadratic functions and equations.
-Prerequisites: Two years of high school algebra or pass the algebra placement test (minimum grade of 75%) or pass MA 120.
+Prerequisites: One year of high school algebra or pass MA 120.
 Three semester hours credit.